Things To Do in Aswan For First-Time Travelers

 Location: About 3.5–4 hours south of Aswan by car or 30-minute flight.

-Best Time to Visit: Early morning before the crowds and the midday heat.
+Best time to visit: Early morning before the crowds and the midday heat.

-4. Sail on a Felucca at Sunset
+4. Sail on a Felucca at sunset

 The best way to experience the beauty of Aswan is to glide along the Nile on a felucca.
 The calm waters, golden dunes and palm-fringed shores create a picturesque scene, especially at sunset.
 What’s more, as you pass Elephantine Island, Kitchener Island and the Aga Khan’s Tomb, watch the golden hues of the sunset.

-What to Expect:
+What to expect:

 - Glide past Elephantine Island, Kitchener’s Island, and the Aga Khan Mausoleum.